DigiBP/AS24TeamPulse/README.md

 Good case scenario:

-1. First check if the [make.com](https://eu2.make.com/1034263/scenarios?folder=all&tab=all) scenarios are running (1.
+1. First check if the [MAKE.com](https://eu2.make.com/1034263/scenarios?folder=all&tab=all) scenarios are running (1.
 Integration Gmail, 2.
 Send e-Mail).

 1. Check if [deepnote.com](https://deepnote.com/workspace/Pulse-fec86550-0fb4-434a-b085-98ec6e3f16d5/project/Pulse-61e41b51-86e6-4811-87a3-550bb6414c02/notebook/Flask-API-2e1700317da443ed9c2cfcde4c9c98e1?utm_source=share-modal&utm_medium=product-shared-content&utm_campaign=notebook&utm_content=61e41b51-86e6-4811-87a3-550bb6414c02) is running.

 1. Check if [the Camunda workflow](https://digibp.engine.martinlab.science/camunda/app/tasklist/default/) engine is running.

-1. Sending an empty e-mail with an invoice PDF attachment to the address digitbp.pulse.team@gmail.com (in the format of Swiss invoices, Tarmed—example invoices are provided on the [Google Drive](https://drive.google.com/drive/folders/1zbCjgil0v--oFb20nrZZ77zMGt39m_4o) on the digitbp.pulse.team@gmail.com account)
+1. Sending an empty e-mail with an invoice PDF attachment to the address digitbp.pulse.team@gmail.com (in the format of Swiss invoices, TARMED—example invoices are provided on the [Google Drive](https://drive.google.com/drive/folders/1zbCjgil0v--oFb20nrZZ77zMGt39m_4o) on the digitbp.pulse.team@gmail.com account)

 1. Go to the [task list](https://digibp.engine.martinlab.science/camunda/app/tasklist/default/#/?searchQuery=%5B%5D&filter=f0945b62-643a-11ef-8ae6-fa163ee583d0&sorting=%5B%7B%22sortBy%22:%22created%22,%22sortOrder%22:%22desc%22%7D%5D&task=77cab653-ba23-11ef-b75f-fa163ee583d0&detailsTab=task-detail-form&viewbox=%7B%22Definitions_1kkn7mk%22:%7B%22x%22:153.80327868852459,%22y%22:-815.3469945355191,%22width%22:1819.672131147541,%22height%22:2628.415300546448%7D%7D) in Camunda.

-1. Based on the risk evaluation, the assistant or the finance controller can approve the invoice.
+1. Based on the risk evaluation, the assistant, or the finance controller can approve the invoice.

 1. After approving the invoice, two emails are generated.

-1. one for the client and one for the healthcare provider—the emails that are used are in the database and the one in the invoice of the healthcare provider
+1. one for the client and one for the healthcare provider—the emails that are used are in the database and the one in the invoice for the healthcare provider

 1. When the email is sent, the process ends.